Birds are a beautiful part of our natural environment.

 Muskrats are a nuisance since they cause damage to gardens or crops by feeding within them or burrowing into the ground above them.

-Their ability to adapt to wildly different habitats affords them a high degree of biological adaptability.
+Their ability to adapt to wildly different habitats affords them a high degree of biological advantage.

 Its diet consists of arthropods, ants, insects, termites, fruits, and plants.
 They can also consume nesting birds and their eggs occasionally.